camilos-ufm/CPUsimulator/README.md

 docker ps

+#To run it in debug mode / check the time
+build the image from api.Dockerfile docker run -it -p 5000:5000 cpusimulator:0.0

+#To run it in production mode
 docker-compose up --build

-editing to test